Protesters allegedly attack senator, topple statues outside Wisconsin State Capitol - LI News Radio

 Two officers suffered minor injuries during the alleged incident, while Johnson sustained abrasions to his arms and leg.
 Johnson has been tentatively charged with disorderly conduct while armed, resisting arrest and attempted escape, police said.

-Meanwhile, glass windows were smashed at the Tommy G. Thompson Center, a state government building named after a Republican politician who served as governor of Wisconsin from 1987 to 2001.
+The Madison Police Department confirmed in an incident report that a large group of people had removed both statues from Capitol grounds and caused damaged elsewhere.
+Windows were smashed at a number of buildings, including the Tommy G. Thompson Center, a state government office named after a Republican politician who served as governor of Wisconsin from 1987 to 2001.
+Windows were also broken at the City County Building and a Molotov cocktail was thrown inside, police said.

+The group also attempted to force entry into the Wisconsin State Capitol.
+Authorities inside the building deployed pepper spray to stop the individuals from entering, police said.

 At some point during the night, WKOW’s crew reportedly came across state Sen. Tim Carpenter who claimed he had been assaulted by protesters for taking a photo of them.
 Carpenter, a Democrat, then collapsed and the news crew called 911 for an ambulance.
 His condition was unknown, according to WKOW.